PoliticalGraveyard.com

 Image source: South Dakota Legislative Manual, 1903

 Neill, David S. — Democrat.
-Presidential Elector for North Carolina, 1956.
-Still living as of 1956.
+Candidate for Presidential Elector for North Carolina.
+Presumed deceased.
+Burial location unknown.

 Neill, George W. (1877-1965) — of Madison, Morris County, N.J.; York, York County, Neb.; Lomita, Los Angeles County, Calif.; Torrance, Los Angeles County, Calif.
 Born in New York, February 22, 1877.
-Son of William James Neill (1846-1885) and Susan E. (Walker) Neill.
 Republican.
 Banker; delegate to Republican National Convention from Nebraska, 1912.
 Died May 15, 1965 (age 88 years, 82 days).
 Burial location unknown.

-Relatives: Married, April 19, 1904, to Jane Nobes.
+Relatives: Son of William James Neill and Susan E. (Walker) Neill; married, April 19, 1904, to Jane Nobes.

 Neill, Mrs. J. S. M. — of Helena, Lewis and Clark County, Mont.
 Democrat.
 Alternate delegate to Democratic National Convention from Montana, 1928; member of Democratic National Committee from Montana, 1929.
 Female.
-Presumed deceased.
 Burial location unknown.

 Neill, James — of Philadelphia, Philadelphia County, Pa.
 Member of Pennsylvania state house of representatives from Philadelphia County, 1879-84.
 Burial location unknown.